abdulsamad/experimentia/README.md

 ## Support

-Voice input currently supports only Chrome and webkit-based browsers.
-Make sure you are using one of these browsers for the best experience.
+Voice input is currently compatible only with Chrome and WebKit-based browsers.
+Please ensure you are using one of these browsers for the optimal experience.

 ## Installation

 To get started with Experimentia, follow these simple steps:

 1. **Clone the Repository:**

    ```bash
    git clone https://github.com/abdulsamad/experimentia.git
    ```

 2. **Install Dependencies:**

    ```bash
    cd experimentia
    pnpm install